top of page

 A pickle seller waves from a market stall in Almaty.

-Take a notebook to a park and write this down.
-What do you cover, and where?
-What are a few of your 'reporting themes?'
 Pick five or so.
 Usually a theme has some kind of time-related arc, where an issue is getting better or worse, and affecting a large number of people.
-This is not an exclusive list, you'll always want to cover something outside of these ideas -- but it's a helpful guide.
-A way to focus.
+This is not an exclusive list, you'll always want to cover something outside of these ideas.
+But it's a helpful guide.
+Think of it as a way to focus your work.

 Some examples from our coverage in Turkey include: